webimpactuw/google-sheets-demo/README.md

 2) Select an account and create a project
 3) In the console search bar, look up "Google Sheets API"
 4) Select the API and enable it
-5) Under the 'Credentials' tab and select 'Create Credentials' -> 'API Key'
+5) Under the 'Credentials' tab (in the API info sidebar), select 'Create Credentials' -> 'API Key'
 6) Select the created API key from the list of API keys
+7) (Optional) Rename the API key to 'Sheets API'
-7) Add a restriction to the Google Sheets API and Save
+8) Add a restriction to the Google Sheets API and Save
 > You can also specify a restriction to a website; useful if you know the URL of your deployment

 ### Creating a Google Sheets